[output_post_excerpt]

 Right, I can’t just pop into any floor of Hell, might end up in a wall.
 I’ll have to use a primitive portal.
 I shouldn’t tell you how to make those, and I am not good at keeping secrets, so I’ll turn off the transmission for a bit as I do this, yeah?
 Won’t be a second to you.

-And we’re back!
+ENOCH: And we’re back!
 The desert sand was very loose and difficult to draw in, so my portal didn’t specify which part of Hell- oh damn, shush.
 Anyway.
 Point is I don’t know where in the Hell I am.

-So far, it looks very much like heaven.
+So far, Hell looks very much like heaven.
 You’ve got the whole crystal floor, burning walls, and ominous floating orbs above.
 But as soon as you look closer, you sense that it’s not like heaven at all.
 Light and shadow don’t behave quite like they should.

 Other than that, I like what they’ve done with the place.
 There is no doubt about it, the fallen angels have rebuilt their first home from memory.
-As I look out from a window I see several damaged structures.
+As I look out from a window I see several damaged buildings.
 A lot has happened with this place since the first great fall.

 Wait!
 I hear something!
 Oh…